 Running Start allows qualifying Washington State high school juniors and seniors to enroll into college level courses and earn college and high school credits at the same time.
 The program covers tuition costs for those who meet minimum academic requirements.
 Students who qualify for free or reduced lunch may also receive assistance with fees and books.
 Visit LCC's Running Start webpages or call the Running Start Office to learn more.
 See below for contact and other important information.

+Webpage: lowercolumbia.edu/running-start

-number: (360) 442-2442Webpage: lowercolumbia.edu/running-startLocated in Student Center, second floor (STC)
+Located upstairs in the Student Center (STC - second

+floor)

 Corporate and Continuing Education